bramley/phplist-plugin-subscribers/README.md

 ## Version history ##

     version     Description
+    2.7.4+20170114  Improve German translation
-    2.7.3+20161005  Avoid dependency on mysql 5.7
+                    Use exact match when searching on checkboxgroup attribute 2.7.3+20161005  Avoid dependency on mysql 5.7
     2.7.2+20160923  Correct query when using GROUP BY 2.7.1+20160901  Update translations